MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/how-to/get-suggestions.md

 }
 ```

 The [SearchAction](../reference/response-objects.md#searchaction) object contains the suggested query string.
-Use the `displayText` field to populate your search box's drop-down list and the `query` when calling one of Bing's Search APIs such as [Bing Web Search API](../../bing-web-search/overview.md).
+Use the `displayText` field to populate your search box's drop-down list and the `query` field when calling one of Bing's Search APIs such as [Bing Web Search API](../../bing-web-search/overview.md).

 If you don't want to call one of Bing's Search APIs, you can use the URL in the `url` field to send the user to the Bing search results page instead.